Table of Contents

 default English and that this language is not among those already

 provided by the theme.
-Let’s take Esperanto (eo
+Let’s take Esperanto (eo) as an

 example for the sake of concreteness.
 In this case you do the